Sai-Mannava/CoachAI/README.md

 ## Sprints
-Sprint 1: Brainstorm ideas, implement wireframes, create beginning screen Sprint 2: Created new coach tab in navigation bar, called OpenAI API network request and displayed data
+Sprint 1: Brainstorm ideas, implement wireframes, create beginning screen Sprint 2: Created new coach tab in navigation bar, called OpenAI API network request and displayed data Sprint 3: Added the current mile time text field and added the feature to tailor workout pacing for CoachAI accordingly.
 ## Schema

 [This section will be completed in Unit 9]